Find out about how we'll be delivering our courses in 2020.

 Example modules: Introduction to programming, Sensors & Transducers for Biomedical Engineering.

-Example modules: Public Health & Nutrition, Medicines in Healthcare, Drug Targets.
+Example modules: Public Health and Nutrition, Medicines in Healthcare, Drug Targets.

-The first two years of this course are taught alongside our MPAS Physician Associate Studies, a four-year programme that enables you to train as a fully qualified physician associate.
+The first two years of this course are taught – in part – alongside our MPAS Physician Associate Studies, a four-year programme that enables you to train as a fully qualified physician associate.
 If you achieve certain grades, you can choose to transfer to this course after your first or second year, if this aligns with your career aspirations or interests.
+Please note: this is not a guaranteed progression route.

 Clinical placements with BSc Medical Science